Multi-view imaging in networked sensing systems: A covariance-based approach: System Model

 We consider the transmission over $M$ frames, each comprising $L$ symbols.
 In each frame, denote the transmitted pilot signal as $\mathbf{X} \in \mathbb{C}^{N_{\rm tx} \times L}$ satisfying $\| [ \mathbf{X} ]_{n,:} \|_2^2 = LP, \forall n\in [N_{\rm tx}]$.
-This signal reaches the receiver through propagation channels that include the scattering due to extended targets.
-The signal received at the $k$-th receiver in the $m$-th frame is given by\footnote{Notice that \eqref{eq:receive_Y} is a narrowband model, corresponding for example to one subcarrier of an orthogonal frequency division multiplexing (OFDM) system.
+This signal reaches the receiver through propagation channels that include the scattering due to extended targets\footnote{The impact of clustered clutters can be effectively suppressed by using classical space-time adaptive processing (STAP) \cite{ref:STAP} to pre-filter these components in the angle-Doppler domain.
+Therefore, similar to \cite{ref:FFT2,ref:huang2024fourier,ref:CAMP,caire_multistatic,ref:tagliaferri2024cooperative}, we do not explicitly incorporate a clustered clutter model in this work.}.
+The signal received at the $k$-th RBS in the $m$-th frame is given by\footnote{Notice that \eqref{eq:receive_Y} is a narrowband model, corresponding for example to one subcarrier of an orthogonal frequency division multiplexing (OFDM) system.
 This means that in an ISAC framework, we can transmit imaging-oriented pilots as in \eqref{eq:receive_Y} on a single subcarrier, while using the remaining subcarriers for communication.
-Thus, the overhead of such form of imaging is very low, and can be easily plugged into any OFDM-based communication systems. }
+Thus, the overhead of such form of imaging is very low, and can be easily plugged into any OFDM-based communication systems.}